teschi/spaceball400flx/README.md

-This code uses the USB/IP project: http://usbip.sourceforge.net/ to pretend that an serial SpaceBall 4000 FLX is actually a USB-HID based SpacePilot Pro (for use with the official 3dxware drivers) or else that it is a standard six-axis joystick.
+This code uses the USB/IP project: http://usbip.sourceforge.net/ to pretend that an serial SpaceBall 4000/5000 FLX is actually a USB based SpaceMouse Pro (for use with the official 3dxware drivers) or else that it is a standard six-axis joystick.

 You have two choices: You can use the official signed usbip release.
 If you do that, you run